rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 = Features: =
 * You can create feed Up-to 50 products in free version
+* Upload your feed in Google Shopping with a few clicks from your plugin dashboard.
 * Unlimited feed creation for Pro-Users
 * XML and TXT formats
 * Supports Yith brand attributes